multiparty/jiff/tutorials/4-standarddev.md

 3. Selecting the appropriate protocol for standard deviation.
 4. Standard deviation under MPC

-# Setup: negative number extension
+# Setup: negative numbers extension

 By default, JIFF operates over numbers in the domain [0, prime).
 JIFF provides extensions for dealing with negative numbers, fixedpoint numbers, and both.